“Evidently the only way to find the path is to set fire to my own life.” — Tagore

 CHAPTER 8 – WYLIE COYOTE

-Having ran off the cliff, Theo waits for that offer he won’t be able to refuse.
-In the meantime, he reminisces about the recent occasions in which his reason was blinded by whirlwinds of passion and swept under currents of impetuous infatuations.
+Having ran off the cliff, I wait for that offer I won’t be able to refuse.
+In the meantime, I reminisce about the recent occasions in which my reason was blinded by whirlwinds of passion and swept under currents of impetuous infatuations.

 I feel like Wylie Coyote, unwittingly having ran past the edge of a precipice while chasing the elusive Road Runner, and suddenly realizing that there is no solid ground under my free-floating feet.
 I no longer stand on the edge of the abyss, but have jumped, and must now quickly flap my wings to prevent a free-fall and crash.
 But I have no wings to flap, and even if I did, I wonder if it’s the flapping that must stop; the compulsive urge to propel oneself; the need to feel one is getting somewhere despite not knowing exactly where that is.
 Why not surrender to the wind, as novelist Toni Morrison suggests, and just ride it?